SPI is a serial protocol that has exclusive pins for data in and out of the

 configure(*, baudrate=100000, polarity=0, phase=0, bits=8)¶

 Configures the SPI bus.
-Only valid when locked.
+The SPI object must be locked.

 - baudrate (int) – the desired clock rate in Hertz.
 The actual clock rate may be higher or lower